 Just because businesses closed their doors, surgical masks became ubiquitous, social life dwindled, and work went remote did not mean that there was ever a pandemic.
 People made those choices because they obeyed the dictates of the political class and their stooges in the media, not because there was some killer virus on the lose.

-Likewise, just because the injections are here and vaccine passports will soon “allow for travel to resume” doesn’t mean that society will resembled what it once was.
+Likewise, just because the injections are here and vaccine passports will soon “allow for travel to resume” doesn’t mean that society will resemble what it once was.
 On the contrary, there are potentially dark days ahead but only if we don’t start getting to the root of the issue and rewriting history.